Fertilising Your Houseplants: Everything You Need to Know

 1. Research all your individual plant’s needs and come up with some kind of elaborate spreadsheet that documents the type of fertiliser, frequency, etc etc. Not really for me!

-2. Water in fertiliser every 6 weeks, regardless of, er, anything.
-Cut it down in winter
+2. Water in fertiliser every X weeks, regardless of, er, anything

 I use General Hydroponics Flora System, but it can be an expensive initial outlay (though it’ll last for YEARS).